 The three defendants were arrested on Friday.
 Information on the arraignments of the two 16-year-olds was unavailable on Tuesday.
 By state law, information regarding juvenile court proceedings is closed to the public.

 Eramo said she sought high bail for Mondol based on the seriousness of the allegations, his lack of ties to Berkshire County, and the potential penalties he faces.
-Several of the charges filed against Mondol contain a maximum penalty of 10 years in state prison.

 But following the court proceedings, Mondol's attorney, William Korman of Boston, characterized the court's decision to set high bail for his client as "absurd" and "punitive," because his client has no previous criminal record or prior disciplinary issues.
 One of the victims also told investigators that Mondol was not involved in the attack, Korman said.